nguyensjsu/sp22-202-the-architects/CRC.md

 # Class, Responsiblity, Collaborators

 ## Card
-Reponsibilities: Knows Color, Knows Number,
+Reponsibilities:
+- Knows Color
+- Knows Number
+- Knows if Special Card, and if so, which type

 ## Player